ragnraok/android-image-filter/README.md

 - Get a clean clone of this project, import the library in Ecliplse, click Project->Clean, then click Project->Build Project to regenerate the library
-- Then just add AndroidImageFilter as a dependency to your existing project, following this guild:
+- Then just add AndroidImageFilter as a dependency to your existing project.

 # How to Use it